 Sadly, kids do not brush correctly.
-Brushing twice is not strictly practised in many families.
+Brushing twice is not strictly practiced in many families.
 It results in chronic deposition of plaque on teeth resulting in dental problems like bleeding from gums and tooth decay and cavities.
 Professional cleaning your kid’s teeth periodically can help clean dental plaques and get rid of any possibilities of dental cavities and other problems.
 Dental plaques are often the most common problem that happens if the children don’t clean teeth properly.

 Dental plaque is a yellowish or tan color film that is formed over the teeth, braces and appliances placed in the oral cavity.
 Plaque is a sticky layer, formed of microorganisms (germs), food particles and the waste products of bacteria.
 Some bacteria in plaque are harmless, but some are harmful as they cause gum problems, tooth decay (cavities), and bad odour.